 Our M2S2 Steering Committee and Program Planning Committee were more than up for the challenge and working quickly, we all learned about virtual formats and the hidden values that can come from them.
 The new format sees our M2S2 kick-off with a new and improved pair of Medication Safety Bootcamps intended to give everyone, from students and new practitioners to even those more experienced, a terrific overview of the principles and tools of the trade for medication safety.
-Immediately following Bootcamps, we start bi-weekly Lunch and Learns on a variety of safety related topics that will span the next six months culminating in Mar 2021 during National Patient Safety Week.
+Immediately following Bootcamps, we start bi-weekly Lunch and Learns on a variety of safety related topics that will span the next six months culminating in March, 2021.
 We hope you can join us for any or all of these offerings!